intel/pmem-csi/DEVELOPMENT.md

 Network ports are opened as configured in manifest files:

-- registry endpoint: typical port value 10000, used for pmem-csi internal communication
+- registry endpoint: typical port value 10000, used for PMEM-CSI internal communication
 - controller endpoint: typical port value 10001, used for serving CSI API